-Role of the local community in exception site delivery
+Role of the local community in Rural Exception Sites delivery

-3.1.86 The Parish Council should be a key stakeholder in developing homes under policy RA4.
+3.1.91 The Parish Council should be a key stakeholder in developing homes under policy RA4.
 There is a presumption that they will work very closely with the Council and housing provider on all aspects of delivery.
 The parish council may use a Neighbourhood Planning forum or other community group to be the key liaison point on affordable housing delivery.